Bonniecoleman/SQL-Business-Analytics/README.md

 # SQL-RFM-Analysis

-Overview
+## Overview
-* The SQL-RFM-Analysis project focuses on implementing a Recency, Frequency, and Monetary (RFM) analysis using SQL to assess customer behavior and segmentation.
-This analysis is a powerful tool for identifying high-value customers, understanding purchasing patterns, and tailoring business strategies accordingly.
-The dataset used in this project is entirely fictional and has been generated for demonstration purposes only.
+**SQL-RFM-Analysis** is a project designed to implement Recency, Frequency, and Monetary (RFM) analysis using SQL to evaluate customer behavior and segmentation.
+RFM analysis is a powerful tool for identifying high-value customers, understanding purchasing patterns, and guiding effective business strategies.
+For demonstration purposes, an entirely **fictional dataset** has been generated and used throughout this project.

-Entity-Relationship Diagram (ERD)
+## Entity-Relationship Diagram (ERD)
-Below is the ERD illustrating the relationships between the tables:
+Below is the ERD showing the relationships between the tables:

 ![ERD Diagram](./sales_analysis_ERD.png)